 President and Leadership Team

-Rawitch attended Indiana University, where he received a Bachelor’s Degree in Sports Marketing and Management with a minor in Business.
-During his time with the D-backs, he taught Strategic Sports Communications at ASU’s Walter Cronkite School of Journalism and Mass Communication.
+The Los Angeles native attended Indiana University, where he received a Bachelor’s Degree in Sports Marketing and Management with a minor in Business.
+He has taught Strategic Sports Communications at both Arizona State University and the University of Southern California.

-He and his wife, Erin, are the parents of two children, Emily and Braden.
+He and his wife, Erin, have 2 children, Emily and Braden, and reside in Cooperstown.

 Leadership Team